genpozi/mkdocs-material/mkdocs-ai-assistant/PROJECT_STATUS.md

 ## Conclusion

-**MkDocs AI Assistant is 80% complete and production-ready** for document generation, content enhancement, and asset processing.
+**MkDocs AI Assistant is 100% complete and ready for alpha release!** All core priorities are implemented: document generation, content enhancement, semantic search, and asset processing.
 The plugin provides comprehensive AI-powered documentation capabilities with a solid foundation and clean architecture.

-**Recommended Next Steps**:
-1. Test with your documentation
-2. Enable desired features
-3. Monitor performance and costs
-4. Provide feedback for improvements
-5. Consider implementing Priority 3 if semantic search is needed
+**Alpha Release Features**:
+1. ✅ Document generation from prompts and templates
+2. ✅ Content enhancement with quality metrics
+3. ✅ Semantic search with hybrid matching
+4. ✅ Asset processing for Docker Compose and Python code
+5. ✅ Comprehensive CLI commands
+6. ✅ Plugin integration with MkDocs
+7. ✅ Caching for efficiency
+8. ✅ Production-ready error handling

-**Project Status**: ✅ Production Ready (with 4 of 5 priorities complete)
+**Project Status**: ✅ Alpha Release Ready - All Core Features Complete

 ---